Angela Alsobrooks: Education

+During the 2020 legislative session, Alsobrooks said that she supported the Blueprint for Maryland's Future, but expressed concerns with the education reform bill's funding requirements—which would have required Prince George's County to increase its education funding by $360 million by 2030—telling legislators that she would have to defund the county's police department to pay for the proposed education reforms.
+She also said she would not raise taxes to fund the Blueprint.
+In response, legislators amended the bill's funding formulas to lessen its impacts on poorer areas of the state, which decreased the bill's cost to Prince George's County to $183 million by 2030.
+In September 2021, Alsobrooks wrote to Hogan to express concern that none of the nominees to the state's education reform panel lived in Prince George's County.
+The panel refused requests to reopen applications, waiting for clarity from the Attorney General of Maryland.
+In September 2023, she said she would support giving counties increased oversight over education spending amid the Blueprint's implementation.

 In January 2021, Alsobrooks appointed former state delegate Juanita Miller as chair of the Prince George's County Board of Education.
 After ethics charges were filed against almost all members of the Prince George's Board of Education in August 2021, Alsobrooks asked the state's top school officials to "immediately" investigate the allegations.
 The Maryland State Board of Education said it was unable to review the ethics allegations made against the school board members, saying that the report is confidential "until accepted by the local board of education".
 In June 2022, Alsobrooks asked Miller to resign from the school board after the Maryland State Board of Education made public two charges against her.

-In September 2021, Alsobrooks wrote to Gov. Hogan to express concern that none of the nominees to the state's education reform panel lived in Prince George's County.
-The panel refused requests to reopen applications, waiting for clarity from the Attorney General of Maryland.
+Miller's term ended in the summer of 2024.

 In February 2022, Alsobrooks asked the Maryland General Assembly to pass legislation to allow the Prince George's County school board to return to an all-elected school board, with nine members elected by district and one student member.

-Minimum wage

-In 2019, Alsobrooks endorsed legislation in the Maryland General Assembly to raise the state's minimum wage to $15 an hour by 2023, saying "[n]o one jurisdiction can achieve this on its own, because unless each city and county adopts the $15 minimum wage, it will not be a viable solution".
+During her 2024 U.S. Senate campaign, Alsobrooks supported expanding the federal Pell Grant program and said she would work with the Biden administration to provide student loan relief.
+She also expressed support for increasing funding for Title I schools and the Individuals with Disabilities Education Act.